 Beyond Midori, what is the other popular green liquor we all know and love?
 Absinthe, of course!
 The two emerald spirits make an appearance together in this very interesting Grinch recipe.

 You might not think that the anise flavor of the notorious absinthe would work well with sweet melon and this drink will prove you wrong.
 It's a nice change from the sweet, fruity profile of the other Grinch recipes and adds depth to the flavor.

-I would say that if you are a fan of classically-styled cocktails and shy away from sweet martinis, then this is the Grinch you should try.
+We would say that if you are a fan of classically-styled cocktails and shy away from sweet martinis, then this is the Grinch you should try.
 It is served tall and that ginger ale really balances out the two contrasting flavors.

-To make this drink, build 1 ounce absinthe, 1 1/2 ounces melon liqueur, and 1/2 ounce lime juice in a tall glass filled with ice.
+To make this drink, build 1-ounce absinthe, 1 1/2 ounces melon liqueur, and 1/2 ounce lime juice in a tall glass filled with ice.
 Top with ginger ale and garnish with a cherry.

 How Strong are These Grinch Cocktails?